Raz Fresco: Early life and musical beginnings

 Raz Fresco was born in Toronto, Ontario to Jamaican parents Sandra Charlton and William Johnson.
 He moved to Mississauga, Ontario shortly after his dad was deported and then moved to Brampton, Ontario, where he attended St. Marguerite D'Youville.
-He is the nephew of reggae artist Earl Zero.
+He is the nephew of dub and roots reggae artist Earl Zero.
 When Raz was in the 2nd grade he began to write rap lyrics to beats he would find online.
 Raz began producing his own beats in the 7th grade.

 2010-2011: Laced Up and MCMXCV

 After the release of Welcome To The Bakersclub, Raz was flown out to Atlanta, Georgia to sign a management contract with The Commission.
 Later in 2010, Raz released his second mixtape Laced Up.
 In June 2011, Raz released his third mixtape MCMXCV which was hosted by Don Cannon.
 The mixtape was well received generating over 15,000 downloads within the first week.